Flag

 World Bank: Control of Corruption Percentile Rank 21

-Corruption remains a significant barrier to foreign investment and economic development in Mali, with frequent reports of bribery in government contracts and procedures.
-Despite the government's commitment to anti-corruption efforts, including the establishment of specialized courts and agencies, enforcement of anti-corruption laws has been inconsistent, leading to skepticism about the independence of the judicial system.
-Recent initiatives, such as the introduction of a standardized invoicing system and the National Strategy to Fight Corruption, aim to enhance transparency and accountability, but challenges persist due to political interference and a lack of compliance from public officials.
+Corruption is identified as a major barrier to foreign investment and economic growth in Mali, with frequent reports of bribery in government contracts and procedures.
+Despite some governmental efforts to combat corruption, including the establishment of specialized courts and the Office of the Auditor General, the judicial system remains plagued by inefficiency and political interference.
+Recent initiatives, such as a national strategy to fight corruption and the introduction of a standardized invoicing system, aim to enhance transparency and accountability, but challenges persist due to entrenched corruption and inadequate enforcement.

 Economy